samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 *Prerequisite: Level 2+ Warlock, a Warlock Cantrip That Deals Damage*

 Choose one of your known Warlock cantrips that deals damage.
-You can add your Charisma modifier to that spell’s damage rolls.
+You can add your Charisma modifier to that spell's damage rolls.

 ***Repeatable.*** You can gain this invocation more than once.
 Each time you do so, choose a different eligible cantrip.